DominikGithub/price_forecasting/README.md

 Time series cross validation is used to measure the forecast error using historical data.
 This is done by selecting cutoff points in the history, and for each of them fitting the model using data only up to that cutoff point.
 The forecasted values (_yhat_) are compared to the actual (_y_) values.

 ![Cross validation](./plots/6_cross_validation.png)
-_Prediction & observations over time for daily forecasts [Price in €/MWh]_
+_Prediction & observations over time for daily forecast horizon [Price in €/MWh]_

 __Evaluation metrics__